Academic Probation

 What do I need to do?

-There are two ways to get the hold waived:
+There are two ways to have your registration hold waived:

-• Once you completed the course and met with your assigned advisor- You can reached out to the Academic Standards Team at nvc-ast@alamo.edu.
+- Once you completed the course and met with your assigned advisor- Your assigned advisor will waive your registration hold.

-• If you have not completed the course- You will need to wait until final grades have posted and academic standing has run before your hold may be waived.
+- If you have not completed the course- You will need to wait until final grades have posted and academic standing has run before your hold may be waived.
+This can take up to 3 weeks from the time final grades are visible, delaying your ability to register and find the best classes for your schedule.

 I don't see the Back on Track Course.